ctfer-io/ctfd-chall-manager/webdocs/learn-more/challenge/_index.md

 ### Scenario

-The **scenario** is the registry OCI URL reference that Chall-Manager will download and use as scenario.
+The **scenario** is the registry OCI reference that Chall-Manager will download and use as scenario.